cartigli/vault/xsorted()/III SQL/VIII Joins.md

 	ORDER BY e.emp_no
 	LIMIT 20) AS B;
 ```
 *Make one more outer function for the function and duplicate it with the modifications for the second group of employees designated to be managed by the second employee.
 Change the Inner most function looking for the **manager**'s emp_no to be 110039, switch the directional of the greater than operator [ was less than ], and add a Limit of 20 right after the Order By clause.
-Finally, change the Aliases from A to B.*
+Finally, change the aliases from A to B.*

 *Fill the Emp_manager table with data about employees, the number of the department they are working in, and their managers:*
 ```mysql